 The GoodWeave Standard

 GoodWeave International (GWI) establishes the standard behind the GoodWeave certification label.
-The first Generic GoodWeave Standard, in force since 1994, and most recently updated August 2012, requires producers and exporters to ensure no child labor is used in the production of rugs and to allow unannounced random inspections by local inspectors.
-All licensed producers continue to uphold this standard while GoodWeave's expanded standard (see below) is implemented.
+The first Generic GoodWeave Standard, in force since 1994, and last updated August 2012, requires producers and exporters to ensure no child labor is used in the production of rugs and to allow unannounced random inspections by local inspectors.
+All licensed producers continue to uphold this standard while GoodWeave's expanded standard is implemented.

 ISEAL Alliance executive director Karin Krieider offers a brief congratulatory message to importers about GoodWeave's status as a full member of ISEAL.

 This puts GoodWeave in the company of some of the